PornMogulDev/Porn-Studio-Mogul/data/help_content/scene_events.md

+<span style="color:grey"><i>Written on version ???.
+Updated on version 0.6.0</i></span>

+---

 I think I added this way too soon.
 Without talent and studio relationships, the consequences that an event can have are quite limited, mainly coming down to economic penalties at this time.
-So now most are placeholders to check that the requirements are being checked properly.
-Only one event can trigger per scene, and every event's chance is the same, just for testing's sake.
-The base chance for an event triggering is also much higher than it should, for the same reason.
+And now even more, since the change to the Shooting Block/Call Sheet behaviour, the checks for the events are out-of-date, since they rely on production setting category and on the good/bad split.

+It's supposed to be similar to TEW or Paradox events, there should be also global events.
+Still very much on square one for this one.